samriddhitongia/Artisan-Co/README.md

 # Artisan & Co. — Premium Furniture Studio

-A fully static, zero-backend e-commerce and portfolio site for a B2B furniture brand, powered by **Google Sheets as a live CMS**.
+A fully static,e-commerce and portfolio site for a B2B furniture brand, powered by **Google Sheets as a live CMS**.
 No database, no server framework — just HTML, CSS, and vanilla JavaScript with the Google Sheets API v4 as the data layer.

 ---